idaholab/moose/modules/doc/content/framework_development/git.md

 #### Using the zsh shell

 If your machine uses the zsh shell, two files are required for bash completition.
-Within the `~/.zsh` directory, download both the git bash completition script and the zsh completition wrapper
+Within the `~/.zsh` directory, download both the git bash completion script and the zsh completion wrapper

 ```zsh
 curl -o git-completion.bash https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash
 curl -o _git https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.zsh
 ```

-Once these two files are downloaded, modify your `~/.zshrc` file by adding the following lines to the file end
+Once these two files are downloaded, modify your `~/.zshrc` file by adding the following lines to the end of the file:

 ```zsh
 # add git autocompletion